Snuffules/terraform-gke-serverless-image-analysis/README.md

 ## Overview
 This repository contains Terraform configuration for deploying a MongoDB instance on Google Kubernetes Engine (GKE) with a Google Cloud Function for image analysis.
 The setup includes a VPC Access Connector for secure communication.

-## StatefulSet as deployment option chosen.
+## StatefulSet as the deployment option was chosen.
 Why not just Deployment or ReplicaSet?
 ### Reasons:
 - When you use a StatefulSet, you don’t need a ReplicaSet.